divvi-xyz/docs-v1/docs/protocol/frontends.md

 ### Confirming Registration

-After submitting the transaction, listen for the `ReferralRegistered` event(s) to confirm the registration was successful.
+If the transaction succeeded, then it is guaranteed all passed protocols were registered.
+Alternatively, you can read the `ReferralRegistered` event(s) to confirm all registered protocols.

 ```typescript
 import { parseEventLogs, hexToString } from 'viem'